 How to Apply

-To begin the application process, express your interest and/or add your name to the waiting list, please fill out our online application.
-Note: to be considered for installations during this calendar year and the following spring, please submit your application by JANUARY 31.
-Those received after that date will be considered if spaces open up this year, and otherwise will be on the list for next year.
+To begin the application process, express your interest and/or add your name to the waiting list, please fill out our online application when it is activated in January 2020.
+Applications received after the deadline date (TBD) will be considered if spaces open up this year, and otherwise will be on the list for next year.

 For more details on the process, application, and expectations of ISFA participants, please click here.